 Please note that this blog is no longer being updated, but it will remain online as an ongoing resource for those who struggle with shopping, wardrobe, and style issues.
 I invite you to visit my new blog, “My Wardrobe, Myself,” which explores the intersection of clothing, emotions, and life.

 Hi, my name is Debbie Roes and I’m a recovering shopaholic.
 For much of my life, I shopped too much (and for all the wrong reasons) and had far too many clothes in my closet!

-I love to shop and I am good at it.
-I’m a champion shopper – for other people.
+I love to shop and I’m good at it.
+I’m actually a “champion shopper” – for other people.
 When I shop for myself, my emotions get involved and stand in the way of my making good decisions.
-Conversely, when I shop for others, I am completely objective and able to help them see past their emotional issues related to clothes and shopping.
+Conversely, when I shop for others, I’m completely objective and am able to help them see past their emotional issues related to clothes and shopping.

 I loved shopping so much that I even tried working as a wardrobe consultant for a few years.
 But I felt like an alcoholic working in a bar!
 My compulsive shopping spun even farther out of control when I tried to “shop for a living,” as I felt pressured to “measure up” to my job title.
 I felt like I was forever chasing a moving target (to be stylish) that I never seemed to reach, which sent me shopping frantically and far too often.

-I’m very pleased to have found an audience and that my words and ideas have touched readers around the world.
-In truth, my readers have helped me at least as much as I’ve helped them!
-I’ve learned so much from the insightful comments and emails I have received since this blog’s inception – and many of the topics I’ve written about were inspired by readers.
+I was pleased to find an audience and have my words and ideas touch readers around the world.
+In truth, my readers have always helped me at least as much as I’ve helped them!
+I’ve learned so much from the insightful comments and emails I’ve received since I started blogging – and many of the topics I’ve written about were inspired by readers.

 Please feel free to contact me if you have any questions or comments for me.
 I always welcome input from readers, even though I am no longer publishing new posts on this site.